atlarge-research/quantifying-api-design/README.md

 ### Compile and Run
 1. Open the terminal and navigate to the `opendc` project directory.
-2. Run the command `./gradlew :opendc-experiments:<experiment>:experiment` to compile and run the desired experiment.
+2. Run the command `./gradlew :opendc-experiments:studying-apis:<experiment>:experiment` to compile and run the desired experiment.

 ## Plotting Experiment Results